cBioPortal/cbioportal/docs/Deployment-Procedure.md

 Do the same thing on dashi2.

-Last step is to modify triage portal setting:
-Log in to pipelines machine, log in as triage-tomcat user: `sudo su - triage-tomcat`, and update the frontend url file
+The last step is to modify the frontend url file for the triage portal.
+Log in to the pipelines machine, log in as triage-tomcat user: `sudo su - triage-tomcat`, and update the frontend url file there:
-there:

 ```
 echo 'https://cbioportal-frontend.netlify.com' > /srv/www/triage-tomcat/frontend_url_version_2_1_0.txt